KBNLresearch/xs4all-resources/doc/notes-liesbets-atelier.md

 ## AV formats on toilet page

-- Page "toilet.html" links to 3 QuickTime movie files, but this format is not supported by modern web browsers.
+- Page "toilet.html" links to 3 QuickTime movie files, but this format is not supported by modern web browsers (but can be played by external players, so could be fixed by migrating).

 - It also links to a Sun Audio (<https://en.wikipedia.org/wiki/Au_file_format>) file.